RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

-**RESETHACKER** is India's crowdsourcing community of action, has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people around the world.

-In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.

-*How did it happen?*
-Over 90+ people have contributed and 20+ people are leading the RESETHACKER Community.
-Where 40+ people are the foundation of RESETHACKER.

 *How **RESETHACKER Community** is separated from the Departments?*
 We have created 4 departments based on the domain, skill and experience.